-USS GARY is one of the "long hull" versions in the OLIVER HAZARD PERRY - class and the first ship in the Navy named after Commander Donald A. Gary.
+USS GARY was one of the "long hull" versions in the OLIVER HAZARD PERRY - class and the first ship in the Navy named after Commander Donald A. Gary.
 In June 2007, the GARY shifted her homeport from Yokosuka, Japan, to San Diego, Calif.

 |General Characteristics:||Keel Laid: December 18, 1982|